eslint/eslint/docs/command-line-interface/README.md

 ## Ignoring files from linting

-ESLint supports `.eslintignore` files to exclude files from the linting process when eslint operates on a directory.
+ESLint supports `.eslintignore` files to exclude files from the linting process when ESLint operates on a directory.
 Files given as individual CLI arguments will be exempt from exclusion.
 The `.eslintignore` file is a plain text file containing one pattern per line.
 It can be located in any of the target directory's ancestors; it will affect files in its containing directory as well as all sub-directories.
 Here's a simple example of a `.eslintignore` file:

 ```text
 node_modules/*